MarkMpn/AutotuneWeb/README.md

 1. Website to receive user input and convert Nightscout profile to OpenAPS format
 2. Database to store the details of the profile to run
-3. Scheduled web jobs to automatically start/stop a virtual machine to run Autotune
-4. Linux virtual machine with the following systems installed:
-  1. Autotune
-  2. AutotuneRunner to pick up next profile to run from the database and launch Autotune
-  3. cron job to start AutotuneRunner on a regular basis
+3. Linux VM image with Autotune installed ready to run
+4. Azure Storage account to hold the Autotune input and output files
+5. Azure Batch account to execute the Autotune jobs on a VM instance
-5. [SendGrid](https://sendgrid.com/) account to send the Autotune results by email
+6. [SendGrid](https://sendgrid.com/) account to send the Autotune results by email

 ## Database Setup